 Question: I have a species list but I found that in a group of trips my observers made a dubious interpretation (e.g., some groups were not consistently recorded)?
 Can I indicate this in the RDBES?

 Yes.
 If for some reason in a specific set of trips the protocol was interpreted differently, you can declare for that subset of trips a special species list that includes only the subset of species consistently recorded in them.
 For the remainder, you can state the original de facto species list in your protocols.

+FAQ 14

 Question: Is the RDBES prepared to receive data from marine litter?